Vet approved

 What Does a Cat Abscess Look Like?

-The swelling may be:
+The swelling may exhibit the following characteristics:

 Close-up photo of an abscess on a cat.